 Barragán and “Mexican Pink”

 Luis Barragán, the first Mexican to win the Pritzker Prize (the “Oscar” of Architecture), always had a place for pink in his works.
-His famous “Casa Rosa” (Casa Gilardi, 1976), like other of his works, is characterized by series of planes, shadows, structural minimalism, and above all, a tribute to the vibrant colors of the folklore of his country.
-The tone known today as “Mexican pink” is a characteristic hallmark of its architecture, and of his predecessors, such as Ricardo Legorreta.
+His famous “Casa Rosa” (Casa Gilardi, 1976), as other works, features series of surfaces and shadows.
+Even if structural minimalism is also present, there is a tribute to the vibrant folkloric colors of Mexico.
+The tone which is known today as “Mexican pink” is also a characteristic hallmark of Barragan’s architecture, and of his predecessors’, such as Ricardo Legorreta.